 In performing these tests, the partner agrees to use the applicable test procedures provided in Annexes 1 and/or 2, depending on the viewable diagonal screen size of the UUT, as follows:

-For displays with a viewable screen area measuring less than (<) 30 inches diagonal, use Annex 1.
+For displays with a viewable diagonal screen size measuring less than (<) 30 inches, use Annex 1.

-For displays with a viewable screen area measuring greater than or equal to (≥) 30 inches diagonal, use Annex 2.
+For displays with a viewable diagonal screen size measuring from 30 to 60 inches, use Annex 2.

 Documentation